Mike Gardner: Awards

-Gardner served as the Defensive Coordinator at Tabor from 2001 to 2003 and helped guide the Bluejays to their first-ever NAIA national playoff appearance in 2003 and a #15 NAIA national ranking.
+Gardner served as the defensive coordinator at Tabor from 2001 to 2003 and helped guide the Bluejays to their first-ever NAIA national playoff appearance in 2003 and a No. 15 NAIA national ranking.
 He was named the AFCA NAIA Assistant Coach of the Year and the AFLAC Assistant Coach of the Year for the 2003 season.
 His 2003 defense ranked 11th in the final NAIA statistics while his 2002 team ranked an impressive second overall.
 In 2005, Gardner was named Kansas Collegiate Athletic Conference "Co-Coach" of the year along with Saint Mary coach Lance Hinson.
 He earned the honor again after the 2012 campaign, this time holding the award as sole recipient.

 As a player, Gardner was a three-time NAIA All-American and a four-time All-Conference selection while at Baker University (KS) and he played for a national championship in 1986.
 He has been involved in 10 national playoff games as a player and eight as a coach and his 2005 Tabor squad won its first-round playoff contest.

 Personal life

-Gardner is a 1990 graduate of Baker University with a Bachelor's Degree in Physical Education.
-He later earned a Master of Arts in Teaching at Hastings College in 1993.
+Gardner is a 1990 graduate of Baker University with a bachelor's degree in physical education.
+He later earned a Master of Arts in teaching at Hastings College in 1993.
 Gardner and his wife have two children and live in Hillsboro.
 He played junior high and high school football at Olathe South High School and Indian Trail Middle School in Olathe, Kansas plus his seventh grade year at Concordia Junior-Senior High School in Concordia, Kansas.